-- how best to position your course in the market (who to target it at, what language to use, whether it should be a premium or budget offering, etc.)
+- how best to position your online course in the market (who to target it at, what language to use, whether it should be a premium or budget offering, etc.)

 Naturally, you won’t be able to get exact answers to all of that in advance – otherwise everybody would be making a killing selling online courses! – but there are good ways to get as much insight as possible.

 These begin with learning as much as you can from whatever audience you currently have.
-Even if you have only a handful of followers, talking with these people individually and in groups (e.g., in a Zoom session) is essential for understanding what their challenge really are and how a course might help.
+Even if you have only a handful of followers, gathering feedback informally such as comments on social media, or talking with these people individually and in groups (e.g., in a Zoom session) is essential for understanding what their challenges really are and how an online course might help.